List of RWBY episodes: (2020–21)

-The eighth season premiered on November 7, 2020 and concluded on March 27, 2021.
-It is the final season to premiere on the Rooster Teeth website.
+The eighth volume premiered on November 7, 2020 and concluded on March 27, 2021.
+It is the final volume to premiere on the Rooster Teeth website.

-Although the season took its regular Christmas mid-season break, due to the impact of the COVID-19 pandemic in the United States in regards to a slower production rollout with working remotely, the break was extended through January 2021 to early February.
-The tenth chapter was then delayed a week to February 27 to focus on the production team's safety during the February 13–17, 2021 North American winter storm, resulting in the season's conclusion being pushed back to March 27.
+Although the volume took its regular Christmas break, due to the impact of the COVID-19 pandemic in the United States in regards to a slower production rollout with working remotely, the break was extended through January 2021 to early February.
+The tenth chapter was then delayed a week to February 27 to focus on the production team's safety during the February 13–17, 2021 North American winter storm, resulting in the volume's conclusion being pushed back to March 27.

 (2023)

-The ninth season premiered on February 18, 2023, following a delay from a presumed late 2021 date, originally due to continued production slowdown amid the ongoing pandemic, in addition to production of the crossover film Justice League x RWBY: Super Heroes & Huntsmen.
+The ninth volume premiered on February 18, 2023, following a delay from a presumed late 2021 date, originally due to continued production slowdown amid the ongoing pandemic, in addition to production of the crossover film Justice League x RWBY: Super Heroes & Huntsmen.

-The season is the first to be released exclusively on Crunchyroll.
-It will then release on the Rooster Teeth website in early 2024, following a one-year period of exclusivity.
+The volume is the first to be released exclusively on Crunchyroll.
+Following a one-year period of exclusivity, it was released on the Rooster Teeth website on March 30, 2024.

+RWBY Beyond (2024)

+RWBY Beyond (also known as RWBY Volume 9: Beyond) is an animated anthology series that focuses on events that occur on Remnant during and after Volume 9.
+The series premiered on April 13, 2024, and concluded on April 27, 2024, after four episodes.
+RWBY Beyond is the final RWBY production produced by Rooster Teeth before the company's closure and Viz Media's acquisition of the IP.